paultechguy/RaspberryPi.DotNet.GpioWeb/README.md

 # Writing GPIO Action Plugins
 Coming soon.
 If you can't wait, you can use the existing Visual Studio GpioWeb.PluginLedSimple project as a template to create your own project.
 Hint...when all is said and done, you will place your new plugin DLL file(s) into the *plugin* directory and create a configuration file in the *instance* directory.
 The included plugin projects include *Post Build* events that copy the plugin DLL automatically to the GpioWeb.ConsoleHost bin directory so you can just copy/paste these into your own plugin project.

+# Additional Learning Resources
+The [RaspberryPi.DotNet.GpioExamples](https://bitbucket.org/PaulTechGuy/raspberrypi.dotnet.gpioexamples) repository contains a great set example programs written in C# to help you learn to control components that are attached to the GPIO pins of the Raspberry Pi.

 # Contact
 You can contact us at <raspberrypi@paultechguy.com>.